 Supports Educational Choice

 There are many ways to educate a child.
 Parents should be able to choose programs and methods that they know will work best for their children and their lifestyle.
 A child’s education can come in the form of public, private, charter, homeschool or perhaps some other model.
+We’ve already seen so many innovations in remote and hybrid models of learning as a result of the COVID-19 pandemic.
+Education delivery is not, and should not be, a “one size fits all” program.
 All parents, together with their children’s input, should be free to decide their own path.
-Education funding can be a complicated, emotional and sticky issue, but we must find solutions that allow parents to choose what works best for their children.
+Education funding can be a complicated, emotional and sticky issue, but we must find solutions that allow parents to choose what works best for their children, and provides sensible and realistic spending on education.
 No child should be stuck in an education model that is inadequate or does not work for them.
 We need to examine education funding formulas in New Hampshire.
-They are convoluted and antiquated.
+They are convoluted and antiquated and changes should be made to them that work for our schools, our students and our taxpayers.
 I believe that education funding should follow the child and be utilized in the best interest of every child in New Hampshire.
-Public education is an important part of every community’s budget and should not be short changed, but we must also demand that funding is being used efficiently and effectively to help our children achieve all that they can be.
+Public education is an important part of every community’s budget and should not be short changed, but we must also demand that funding is being used efficiently, sensibly, and effectively to help our children achieve all that they can be.

 Pro Agriculture and Pro Environment

 New Hampshire is a beautiful and productive state.
 We must do what we can to encourage farming and agricultural production, so that everyone can benefit from locally produced food in our state.
 New Hampshire Farmers know how to best care for and utilize the land, and it is in their best interest to do so.
 They understand the concepts of sustainability and being stewards of the land.
+As a member of the NH Farm Bureau, and as Vice-Chair of the Environment and Agriculture Committee in the NH House, I hear and understand the issues facing our farmers and food producers.
+I am adamant that we should not make their life more difficult with more regulations and restrictions.
+They need to be able to successfully grow their enterprises, make a living, and be able to pass their farms onto their children instead of selling off their land for house lot parcels, or other development, in order to pay their bills.
 I believe we all have a stake in properly caring for our land here in the Granite State, but we must also temper efforts to conserve with reasonability and prudence.
-I do not believe in the expansion of State or Federal Government control of property in order to conserve it, nor should they dictate how it should be used and who can use it.
+I supported studying the recycling streams in our State and coming up with better plans for municipal waste management and composting.
+As far as renewable energy development in our State, we definitely need a diverse portfolio of energy production in our State in order to provide lower cost electricity and fuel to our citizens.
+I support renewable energy development, as long as it does not make the price of energy more expensive for everyone else on the grid or need to be subsidized by taxpayers.
+On another point, I do not believe in the expansion of State or Federal Government control of property in order to conserve it, nor should they dictate how it should be used and who can use it.
 State and Federal land grabs are bad policies which deprive people of private property rights and deprive local municipalities of tax revenue.

 Against “Out of State Influence”